zsparal/api-documentation/source/reference/v2/organizations-api/list-organizations.rst

        .. type:: string
           :required: false

-     - Offset the result set to the payment with this ID.
-The payment with this ID is included in the result set as well.
+     - Offset the result set to the organization with this ID.
+The organization with this ID is included in the result set as well.

    * - ``limit``